 Kay had a much better career than most starlets on this site.
 No, she was not in the big league with Barbara Stanwyck and Claudette Colbert, nor was she ever a well known B actress like Marguerite Chapman, but she worked regularly from 1941-1943 and did a few decent movies with strong roles – thus, no uncredited and -blink-and-you’ll-miss-me roles.

 Kay’s first movie was a lead in Tillie the Tolier.
 Sadly the movie is both forgotten today and hard to find, almost a collector’s item, but back in 1941, the plot and Kay were critically applauded.
-Based on a famous comic, Kay plays the eponymous Tillie, an adorable but clumsy girl who almost shipwrecks a business, only to singlehandedly rise it from the ashes in a triumphant outcome.
+Based on a famous comic, Kay plays the eponymous Tillie, an adorable but clumsy girl who almost shipwrecks a business, only to single-handedly rise it from the ashes into a triumphant success.

 The rest of her career was undistinguished but solid.
 Her next was Parachute Nurse, a woman empowerment movie typical for the WW2 period with the ever reliable Marguerite Chapman in the lead.
 Kay has an interesting role of a fellow parachute nurse.
 The string of WW2 themed movie continued in Sabotage Squad, a anti-Nazi spy movie with the muscleman Bruce Bennett – and Kay was once again the leading lady.